deis/workflow/src/managing-workflow/platform-logging.md

 ```
 Error: There are currently no log messages.
 Please check the following things:
 1) Logger and fluentd pods are running.
-2) If you just installed the logger components via the chart, please make sure you restarted the workflow pod.
+2) If you just installed the logger components via the chart, please make sure you restarted the controller pod.
 3) The application is writing logs to the logger component.
 You can verify that logs are appearing in the logger component by issuing the following command:
 curl http://<log service ip>:8088/logs/myapp on a kubernetes host.